joaopuel/python_codes/README.md

 # python_codes

-Some simple codes I made in Python
+Some simple codes I made in Python.